johnsosoka/site-johnsosoka-com/website/blog/_posts/2023-07-16-gitlab-pipeline-s3.md

 I want the pipeline to deploy to different S3 targets depending on different conditions.
 If I push or merge to `master` I want to deploy to the `live website`.
 For pushes to `non-master` branches I want to deploy to the `stage website`.
 After it has deployed to the correct target I want to invalidate the CloudFront cache so that the changes are reflected immediately.

+My plan for automatically deploying non-master branches to the stage website wouldn't work in a typical CI/CD pipeline with multiple contributors.
+I'm the only contributor to this website, so I can get away with it `:)`.
+If I had multiple contributors
+I'd establish a different branching convention and workflow so that non-master branches would not constantly overwrite each other in the stage environment.

 ## Setting up the Pipeline